frombeirutwithlove/ProtestTips/WhatToDo.md

 and makes it difficult to breathe.
 Tear gas exposure can cause confusion, panic, anger, and other psychological effects, therefore try to remain calm.
 Panic is contagious._

+### Determining whether it is safe to attend a protest
+- Physically attending a protest introduces many risks from physical safety to increased surveillance of you and your community
+- Being at a protest can lead to arrest or other legal consequences that can put non-citizens at risk of deportation
+- When thinking about whether to attend a protest consider both the impact it can have on yourself and others

 ### What to wear 🥾
 - Generally, avoid exposed skin.
 If you can, wear goggles, long sleeve shirts, long pants, strong shoes that you can run in.